Article key points:

 What are limited LOAs?

-Whereas major line LOAs cover a broad spectrum of standard insurance products, limited lines cover only a specific type of insurance product.
+Whereas major line LOAs cover a broad spectrum of standard insurance products, limited lines licenses apply to specialized insurance products and often have unique state-specific compliance and training requirements for agencies and carriers.

 While there are over 50 different types of limited lines licenses offered across the United States, the ULS restricts each state to no more than nine limited lines, of which four must include the following core limited lines: